Screwloose-Games/documentation/content/guides/art/creating-animations-in-aseprite.md

 # Creating Animations in Aseprite

+## Who is this for

+- Any artist using Aseprite to create animations for a Godot game.
+- Any programmer working in Godot who needs to understand how to work with animations created in Aseprite.

 ## Purpose

 The purpose of this guide is to help you understand the standards and procedures for creating animations in Aseprite for Godot.